2020 Ford Mustang Shelby GT500

 The GT version of the Forte was to arrive soon, but we expected it to make its debut at the Detroit Motor Show early next year.
 The South Korean automaker caught us by surprise by releasing the updated Forte GT for the 202 model year.
 It carries the good looks but adds more grunt and pace to the standard Forte.

 2019 Hyundai Veloster N

 Introduced in 2011, the Hyundai Veloster replaced the Tiburon (known as the Coupe in other markets) in the United States.
 Essentially a hybrid between a hatchback and a coupe, the Veloster is available in a three-door configuration only and uses small-displacement four-cylinder engines exclusively.
-Offered in base and Turbo trim, the Veloster gained an N version with its second-generation redesign.
-The higher-performance variant crafted by the still-new N division will be the first beefed-up Hyundai to cross the pond to the U.S.
+Offered in base and Turbo trim, the Veloster can now be ordered with the N upgrade following its second-generation redesign.
+The higher-performance variant crafted by the still-new N division is the first beefed-up Hyundai offered in the U.S.

 Previewed by a series of concept cars with mid-engined configurations, the high-performance Veloster debuted alongside the standard hatchback at the 2018 Detroit Auto Show.
 Both boast sportier styling, new technology, and improved engines, but the N model also sports a number of aggressive aerodynamic updates, exclusive features inside the cabin, and turbocharged engine powerful enough to give the Volkswagen Golf GTI and Ford Focus ST a run for their money.

 Continue reading to learn more about the Hyundai Veloster N.

 Toyota Will Finally Show Off the 2020 Supra at the Detroit Auto Show